Ji1o/About-me/README.md

 - 👋 Hi, I’m @Abdulmajeed
-- 👀 I’m interested in Growth & Software Engineer
+- 👀 I’m interested in Programming
 - 🌱 I’m currently Studying Computer Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - Twitter : https://twitter.com/J1_1o
-- Email : ip.mjeed@gmail.com
+- Email : mjeed.bakr@gmail.com

 <!---
 Ji-do/Ji-do is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.